calr0x/OT-Ansible-Files-and-Playbooks/README.md

 ```
 This final step will send your working config file to the ansible host file, which will be sourced for all future Ansible module deployments.

-If you ever change have to modify your config-otnode-ansible.yml file, make sure you repeat the previous step to correct the ansible host file.
+If you ever have to modify your config-otnode-ansible.yml file, make sure you repeat the previous step to correct the ansible host file.

 ```
 ansible-playbook NAME_OF_MODULE.yml